Sign the Nominating Petitions

 L. Ried Schott

-I was raised in Cincinnati with strong Midwestern values, which have helped me with successful careers in commercial real estate and investment banking.
-Due to work, I’ve lived in Chicago, Atlanta, New York and Los Angeles before settling in Palos Verdes Estates a decade ago.
-I remain active with property management through my own firm and as an angel investor with Tech Coast Angels, having invested in over a dozen start-up companies over the past 15-years.
+I remain active with property management through my own firm and as an angel investor with Tech Coast Angels, having invested in over a dozen start-up companies over the past 15 years.
 I have also dedicated about two years rebuilding my home in PVE and understand the challenges many residences face in dealing with the Art Jury as well as with view restorations.
-Locally, I am an Advisory Board Member of the Malaga Home Owners Association, a member of the PV Golf Club, a Volunteer Parkland Ranger with the PVE Police and a member of the Manhattan Country Club.
-I also serve on the Board of AOF-Pacific, a non-profit housing corporation.
-My formal education includes a business degree from the University of Denver supplemented with graduate school studies and extension courses (at NYU and UCLA).
+Locally, I am a Volunteer Parkland Ranger with the PVE Police, a member of the PV Golf Club, a member of the Manhattan Country Club and a past Advisory Board Member of the Malaga Home Owners Association.
+I also serve on the Board of AOF-Pacific (a non-profit housing corporation), and as a member of the Woltemade Economics Advisory Board at Ohio Wesleyan University.
+My formal education includes undergraduate studies at OWU, a business degree from the University of Denver and supplemental graduate school studies and extension courses (at NYU and UCLA).

 My fiancée and I live on Via Lazo.
-Over the last couple of years, I compiled a comprehensive inventory of Parklands, trails and pathways.
-From this, a PVE Trails Map was developed, which was presented to the PVE Police for search/rescue and the Parkland Rangers program.
-Such information is also important for the management and preservation of PVE's city owned land, in which the PV Homes Association holds reversionary interests.
+Over the last couple of years, I compiled a comprehensive inventory of PVE Parklands, trails and pathways.
+From this, a Trails Map was developed for use by the Parkland Rangers; it was also presented to the PVE Police for search/rescue.
+Such information is also important for the maintenance, management and preservation of PVE's city owned land, in which the PV Homes Association holds reversionary interests.

 If elected to the PVHA, my pledge is to make efforts to:

-- Prevent attempts to close Parkland access and trails
+- Prevent attempts recently made by the PVHA Board to close Parkland access and trails

-- Develop Art Jury policies that make the process of building in PVE simpler, quicker and that reduce conflicts of interest
+- Develop Art Jury policies that reduce conflicts of interest and make the process of building in PVE simpler

 - Improve the view restoration process